dltmjk/ellul/content/zettelkasten/literature notes/Epistemic Consequentialism/Essay Planning/Essay Parts/Accounts/Account Notes.md

 		2. This could be implemented by an iterative procedure (analogous to gradient descent) that makes a **series of mini-conditionalizations** as the credence of $E$ moves from $p$ toward $p’$.
 Such a process would reflect **procedural rationality**, acknowledging that real agents may update in stages.
 Notably, this is conceptually similar to how a BNN learns: each data point or small batch nudges the distribution rather than causing an instantaneous full update.
 	2. Conservatism in Credence changes
 		1. **minimizes change from the prior while accommodating the new evidence constraints**
+		2. Principle of minimal change due to Diaconis & Zabell (1982, Section 5.1) and Dietrich et al. (2016)